intel-analytics/BigDL-2.x/docs/docs/models/recommendation/README.md

 # Analytics Zoo Recommender API

 Analytics Zoo provides two Recommenders, including wide and deep(WND) model and Neural network-based Collaborative Filtering(NCF) model.
-This model could be fed into NNframes and BigDL Optimizer directly.
+This model could be fed into NNFrames and BigDL Optimizer directly for training.
 Recommender can handle models with explict/implicit feedback, given corresponding features.
 It also provide 3 user-friendly APIs to predict user item pairs, and recommend items(users) for users(items).

 ## Wide and deep